datvimaru50/xtemplate-block/README.md

 - **Provide Language Symbols**: Provide language symbols based on parsed blocknames of BEGIN-END.
 - **Shrink/Expand**: Shrink/Expand your xtemplate markup block.
 - **Hover for path**: Hover on the BEGIN/END tag, a path from the root tag will be shown up.
+- **Linked Editing** ⭐ NEW: Automatically sync block name changes between BEGIN and END tags.
+When you rename a block in `<!-- BEGIN: blockname -->`, the corresponding `<!-- END: blockname -->` is updated in real-time, and vice versa.
+Supports nested blocks and case-insensitive matching.

 ## Requirements